The Truth Behind Using CBD Oil For Sleep

 “CBD enhanced wakefulness and decreased slow wave sleep and REM sleep… these findings suggest that this cannabinoid (cannabidiol) is a wake-inducing compound” https://www.ncbi.nlm.nih.gov/pubmed/19045957

 Cannabidiol Life Explanation: As you can see right off the bat, the CBD administration in rats during the day or “lights on” period, actually promotes wakefulness.
 Not sleepiness or drowsiness that is experienced with sleeping pills.
 However, we’d like to point out that only 10 or 20 micrograms were administered to the rats during these tests.
-Remember this fact!
-It’s important in our conclusion and theory at the end.
+Remember this fact because it’s important in our final conclusion.

 Medical Study #2